Table of Contents

 }

-• Java.Util.Set<string> is a .NET container for JVM java.util.Set<String>
+• Java.Util.Set<string> is a .NET wrapper around a JVM™ java.util.Set<String>.

 using Java.Util;